OGtheZ/OGtheZ/README.md

 - 👋 Hi, I’m @OGtheZ, real name Edgars Zaicevs!
 - 👀 I’m interested in web and app development, and learning new things!
-- 🌱 I’m currently learning Symfony!
+- 🌱 I’m currently working with Symfony and Laravel!
 - 📫 How to reach me ...
 LinkedIn - https://www.linkedin.com/in/edgars-zaicevs/

 Besides being an excited php developer, I like fishing and spending my time in the nature, imagine if I could do both, write code and enjoy nature ?